Lindsay Dickerson, MD

 What advice do you have for incoming interns?

 Try to do something each day that: makes you smile, that makes someone else smile, and that gets you out of your comfort zone.
-And even on the hardest days, you can feel proud if you did your best to take care of your patients and take care of yourself.
+Even on the hardest days, you can feel proud if you did your best to take care of your patients and take care of yourself.

 What do you like best about living in Seattle?

 I love Seattle because there are endless opportunities for outdoor fun within an hour’s drive — kayaking, swimming, trail running, watching winning sports teams, camping, mountaineering, skiing/snowboarding, wine/beer/whiskey tasting, fishing, rock climbing, cycling, sailing, island hopping, and even whale watching!
-And for that friend who wants to do things indoors, there’s an awesome food and music scene.
+And at night or on a rainy day, there’s an awesome food and music scene.